jamesrwhite/minicached/README.md

 # minicache

-minicache is a work in progress in-memory caching system featuring a similar text based protocol to memcached/redis
+minicache is a work in progress in-memory caching system featuring a similar text based protocol to memcached and should be usable from most existing memcached libraries

+## Commands implemented

+- get
+- set
+- delete
+- flush_all

 ## Demo